|

 associated with "Kandinsky" via a Google+Yahoo image search.

-The shapes of the brushes in these images are SWF Flash animations.
+The shapes of the brushes in Kandinsky3 are SWF Flash animations.
 So the

 brushes are a bit like stamps.
 Each frame in a dbCinema 'movie', the brush